grodino/graphia/readme.md

 ## Installation

-### Binary
+### Use precompiled binary
-Go to the [release page](https://github.com/grodino/graphia/releases) of the repository and downoad the binary corresponding to your system.
+Go to the [release page](https://github.com/grodino/graphia/releases) of the repository and download the binary corresponding to your system.

 #### Windows
 Just run the binary :